talon-one/talon_one.js/docs/ManagementApi.md

 > String exportCustomerSessions(applicationId, opts)

-Export Customer Sessions to a CSV file
+Export customer sessions to CSV file

-Download a file with the customer sessions that match the request.
+Download a file containing the customer sessions that match the request.

 ### Example